 In accordance with the 1940 Act, with certain limited exceptions, the Company is only allowed to borrow amounts such that the asset coverage, as defined in the 1940 Act, is at least 200% after such borrowings.
-As of December 31, 2011, the asset coverage for borrowed amounts was 291%.
+As of December 31, 2010, the asset coverage for borrowed amounts was 243%.

-The Company entered into a revolving credit facility (the "WestLB Facility") with WestLB, AG, New York Branch ("WestLB") effective March 4, 2008.
-The WestLB Facility had a three year initial revolving term and on March 3, 2011, the revolving term ended.
-The outstanding principal balance of the WestLB Facility is amortizing based on loan investment payments received through March 3, 2015.
-The interest rate is based upon the one-month LIBOR (0.30% as of December 31, 2011 and 0.26% as of December 31, 2010) plus a spread of 2.50%.
-The rates at December 31, 2011 and 2010 were 2.80% and 2.76%, respectively, and the average rates for the years ended December 31, 2011 and 2010 were 2.74% and 2.78%, respectively.
+The Company entered into a Revolving Credit Facility (the "Credit Facility") with WestLB, AG, New York Branch ("WestLB") effective March 4, 2008.
+The facility limit is \$125 million at December 31, 2010.

+The Credit Facility has a three year initial revolving term and on March 3, 2011 the revolving term ended.
+The balance at that time of \$92,712 will be amortized based on loan investment payments received over four years.
+The interest rate is based upon the one-month LIBOR plus a spread of 2.50%.
+The rates at December 31, 2010 and 2009 were 2.76% and 2.73%, respectively, and the average rates for the years ending December 31, 2010, 2009 and 2008 were 2.78%, 2.85%, and 5.00%, respectively.

-The WestLB Facility is collateralized by all loans and warrants held by Credit I and permits an advance rate of up to 75% of eligible loans held by Credit I. The WestLB Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the WestLB Facility to certain criteria for qualified loans, and includes portfolio company concentration limits as defined in the related loan agreement.
-The average amount of borrowings was approximately \$71,400 and \$77,000 for the years ended December 31, 2011 and 2010, respectively.
-At December 31, 2011 and 2010, the Company had borrowings outstanding of \$46,722 and \$87,425, respectively, on the WestLB Facility.
+The Credit Facility is collateralized by all loans and warrants held by the Company's subsidiary, Credit I, and permits an advance rate of up to 75% of eligible loans held by the Credit I. The Credit Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Credit Facility to certain criteria for qualified loans, and includes portfolio company concentration limits as defined in the related loan agreement.
+The average amounts of borrowings were approximately \$77,000 and \$71,000 for the years ended December 31, 2010 and 2009, respectively.
+At December 31, 2010 the Company had available borrowing capacity of approximately \$37,500 and had actual borrowings outstanding of \$87,425 on the Credit Facility.